 17. The Florida Keys

-“Fall is a special time to visit the Florida Keys.
-The heat is less oppressive, the crowds are smaller, and there are lots of events planned to lure visitors during this normally slow time of the year.
+“Fall is a special time to visit the East Coast Florida Keys.
+The heat is less oppressive, the crowds are smaller, and there are lots of events planned to lure visitors during this normally slow time of the year on the East Coast.

 “Fantasy Fest in Key West draws the biggest crowds.
 It’s highlighted by outrageous events and costumes, body painting, and lots of alcohol.
 The nine-day non-stop party in October is decidedly LGBTQ-friendly.
 There is a clothing-optional pool party for men.
 Women are encouraged to ‘Rock the Tatas,’ with the best tatas winning a $500 prize.
 Just about every bar in town has live music every night.
 This is not the place for bashful people.